-Whether you’re renting or buying, sometimes the hardest part of living in the city is finding a space to call your own.
-We profile three homeowners who tailored their urban abodes to suit their lifestyles.
+The best of Urban design: Whether you’re renting or buying, sometimes the hardest part of living in the city is finding a space to call your own.
+Urban design requires combining elements of storage We profile three homeowners who tailored their urban abodes to suit their lifestyles.

 OREGON URBAN DESIGN: NORTHEAST PORTLAND

 Architect | Francis Dardis

 THIS STORY BEGINS WITH a mysterious storefront in 1999.

 The storefront had been added to the ground floor of a 1922 house in Northeast Portland’s Concordia neighborhood.
 Its sign read: Lynch’s Fireplace and Tempered Glass, and the floor above it was used as a rental apartment.
 For years, Dayna McErlean lived across the street and passed by its shuttered window display.
 The store never opened for business.
 That sparked her curiosity.

 One day, her landlord told her that place was going up for sale, so she decided to take a look.
 The dilapidated house was dark, strewn with puddles and soggy garbage.
 “It stunk,” McErlean recalls.
 “Most people would have run in the other direction.
 But I just knew, this was going to be awesome.”
 She bought the property before it could go on the market.

 At the time, McErlean was a selfmotivated 28-year-old who had already successfully run her own business.
 She came from a background in the fine arts and a family in the building trade.
 She wasn’t looking for the typical starter home.
 She needed the right mixed-use property at the right price—one in which the bottom floor business would provide her with income and the top floor a home.